-- In 2019, there were 63 Medicare Advantage Plans available in Georgia.
+- In 2023, there are 166 Medicare Advantage Plans available in Georgia.

 Medicare Advantage Plans in Georgia

 Compare ratings of some of Georgia Medicare Advantage Plan providers:

 |Compare Medicare Advantage Plans in Georgia|

 |Insurance company||Medicare rating||A.M.
 Best rating||BBB rating||J.D.
 Power ranking|

 |Humana||4 stars||A-||A+||2nd out of 9|